openstack/openstack-manuals/doc/install-guide/source/preface.rst

 Currently, this guide describes OpenStack installation for the following Linux distributions:

-openSUSE and SUSE Linux Enterprise Server
-  You can install OpenStack by using packages on openSUSE Leap 42.3, openSUSE Leap 15, SUSE Linux Enterprise Server 12 SP4, SUSE Linux Enterprise Server 15 through the Open Build
-  Service Cloud repository.

-Red Hat Enterprise Linux and CentOS
+Red Hat Enterprise Linux and CentOS Stream
-  You can install OpenStack by using packages available on both Red Hat Enterprise Linux 7 and 8 and their derivatives through the RDO repository.
+  You can install OpenStack using packages available for Red Hat Enterprise Linux 9, CentOS Stream 9 and their derivatives through the RDO repository.

   .. note::

-     OpenStack Wallaby is available for CentOS Stream 8.
-OpenStack Ussuri and Victoria are available for both CentOS 8 and RHEL 8.
-OpenStack Train and earlier are available on both CentOS 7 and RHEL 7.
+     OpenStack 2023.2 Bobcat, 2024.1 Caracal and 2024.2 Dalmatian are
+     available for Red Hat Enterprise Linux 9 and CentOS Stream 9.

 Ubuntu
-  You can walk through an installation by using packages available through Canonical's Ubuntu Cloud archive repository for Ubuntu 16.04+ (LTS).
+  You can walk through an installation by using packages available through Canonical's Ubuntu Cloud archive repository for Ubuntu 22.04+ (LTS).

   .. note::

-     The Ubuntu Cloud Archive pockets for Pike and Queens provide OpenStack packages for Ubuntu 16.04 LTS; OpenStack Queens is installable direct using Ubuntu 18.04 LTS; the Ubuntu Cloud Archive pockets for Rocky and Stein provide OpenStack packages for Ubuntu 18.04 LTS; the Ubuntu Cloud Archive pocket for Victoria provides OpenStack packages for Ubuntu 20.04 LTS.
+     The Ubuntu Cloud Archive pockets for Zed, 2023.1 Antelope, 2023.2 Bobcat and 2024.1 Caracal provides OpenStack packages for Ubuntu 22.04 LTS; the Ubuntu Cloud Archive pocket for 2024.2 Dalmatian provides OpenStack packages for 24.04 LTS.